 Solution 1: Clear Cached Password

-The first step you should take to resolve Outlook Keeps Asking for a Password problem is to clear your cached password located in the Control Panel.
-To do so, give try the following steps:
+The first step you should take to resolve Outlook Keeps Asking for Password problem is to clear your cached password located in the Control Panel.
+To do so, try the following steps:

 - First, go to the “Start” menu and then open the “Control Panel”

 - Set the View By which is at the right-hand side of the address bar, to Large Icons